 If you have a dog, you’ve almost certainly heard about dog obedience training at some point.
 This type of training is a good idea for every dog to undergo.
-It will make them a calmer, more confident dog, as well as making them much easier to handle and control for their owners.
+It will make them a calmer, more confident dog, as well as make them much easier to handle and control for their owners.
 Dogs that go through obedience training are generally better behaved and less troublesome than dogs that don’t.

 In this article, we’re going to take an in-depth look at dog obedience training.
 What is it, and how is it different from other types of training?
 We’ll answer these questions, along with discussing training costs, different routes you can take, how long you should expect to spend on training, and a lot more.

 Obedience training is training your dog to obey basic commands that are necessary for keeping proper control of the dog.
 This makes the dog safer for the world and the world safer for the dog.

 According to the American Kennel Club’s guidelines, there are a minimum of five basic commands that all dogs ought to know and respond to, which are: